Working for the council: equality and diversity

 The council supports and encourages employees to join staff groups.
 These help employees network, share experiences, raise awareness on discrimination, and have a collective voice about policy, procedures and service delivery.

 We're working to improve racial equality in employment by creating information for managers, making sure we have shared values and behaviours and reviewing staff training.
-This comes from a recently commissioned independent expert called Global HPO who looked at our polices and processes to see how they affect our Black and Minority Ethnic Staff.
+This comes from a commissioned independent expert called Global HPO who looked at our policies and processes to see how they affect our Black and Minority Ethnic Staff.